 When you are submitting your proposals it is important to include your name, what you can offer the client, previous jobs you have had in the past, if you can meet the client’s requirements and deadlines, and the most important thing, why you think you are the right “freelancer” for the job.

 Clients won`t consider your application if it doesn`t look professional, therefore you should make sure you don’t have any typos or grammar mistakes in the proposal.
 I recommend using “Grammarly” which is an add-on you can attach to your browser and that will check the text for you automatically.
 This is especially a good tool to use if you are not sure about the grammar in the text.

-To make your application or Upwork proposal stand out more, I recommend always attach either your CV, Diplomas, or recommendation letters from the previous school, course leader, or any documents that prove the skills and job history that might be suitable for that specific job.
+To make your application or Upwork proposal stand out more, I recommend always attaching either your CV, Diplomas, or recommendation letters from the previous school, course leader or any documents that prove the skills and job history that might be suitable for that specific job.
 This is the best way to become an attractive candidate for the job and it will make them remember you.

 Focus on delivering Quality Work